Zapzatron/nova-api/README.md

 - `screen` (for production)
 - Cloudflare (for security, anti-DDoS, etc.) - we fully support Cloudflare

+## Staging System
+This repository has an integrated staging system.
+It's a simple system that allows you to test the API server before deploying it to production.

+You should definitely set up two databases on MongoDB: `nova-core` and `nova-test`.
+Please note that `nova-core` is always used for `providerkeys`.

+Put your production `.env` file in `env/.prod.env`.
+Your test `.env` file should be in `.env`.

+Running `PUSH_TO_PRODUCTION.sh` will:
+- kill port `2333` (production)
+- remove all contents of the production directory, set to `/home/nova-prod/` (feel free to change it)
+- then copy the test directory (generally *this* directory) to the production directory
+- copy the `.env` file from `env/.prod.env` to `.env`
+- use `screen` to run the production server on port `2333`

 ## Install
 Assuming you have a new version of Python 3.9+ and pip installed:
 ```py